roygv/KnowledgeBase/KB/SQL/Exercises.md

 For ease of visualization, it is sometimes helpful to show in addition to the top n values, another value  called 'other' where all the smaller values are represented.
 This can be done by the query itself

 ## 29. [[Working with INFORMATION_SCHEMA]]
 Information schema is a standard schema that stores meta-data about the structure of the database, such as the tables, columns, constraints etc.

 ## 30. Show commonly used queries
+What queries are repeating the most

 ## 31. Show expensive queries
+What queries take the longest to run?
+Cost the most?

 ## 32. Show Heavy users
+Who are the users that cost the most to the organization?
+Who are the ones that run the most queries?

 ## 33. Show Largest tables
+What are the largest 10 tables in a database by number of rows and by space used?

 ## 34. Improving query performance
+What can we do to improve the performance of a slow running query?
+Can we see the execution graph?